JennStro/Showify/README.md

 This app is built on top of Androids tutorial for creating your first application in Android.

-Note: This app is used only for private use and do not take into consideration androids different versions.
+##### Note: This app is used only for private use and do not take into consideration androids different versions.
+Use at own risk.